 A lot of artists are still tempted to pay for "streams."
-But in 2025, the smarter play is engineering saves: that intent signal that actually compounds listening, gets your track onto Release Radar, and trains Meta to go find more fans who stick around.
+But the smarter play is engineering saves: that intent signal that actually compounds listening, gets your track onto Release Radar, and trains Meta to go find more fans who stick around.
 (See our complete Spotify promotion guide for the full strategy.)

 This guide shows you how to set up the Meta Conversions API (CAPI) for a save-first funnel that's privacy-aware, measurable, and scalable, without getting lost in jargon.